Error Coins Value Guide

 What is machine doubling and why doesn't it have value?

 Machine doubling (also called MD or shelf doubling) occurs during the striking process when die bounce creates a flat, smeared secondary image on the coin's surface.
 Unlike genuine hub doubling — which embeds two complete, separate images into the die itself — machine doubling produces a shallow, flat shelf with no depth or detail.
-Every coin struck shows it slightly differently because it's a mechanical artifact of that individual strike.
 It has zero collector premium because it's not a die variety, it can't be attributed to a specific catalogued variety, and it occurs on millions of coins.

 Which denomination produces the most valuable errors?